 Many places in Goa are named in such a way that the name itself gives rise to curiosity.
-One of the places is actually a road.
-It’s named 18th June, Why?
-A question that hounds many tourist that visit it.
-The area in the vicinity of the road serves as a prominent shoppers paradise for many domestic tourists.
+One of these places is 18th June Road.
+Why is it named so?
+It’s a question that puzzles many tourists and locals alike when they visit it.
+The area in the vicinity of the road serves as a prominent shopper’s paradise for many domestic tourists.
 Located in the capital city of Panaji, like many other public places, the road was named after an important event.

-Dr Ram Manohar Lohia and Dr. Julião Menezes, were friends right from college days, and studied at the Berlin University.
+Dr Ram Manohar Lohia and Dr Julião Menezes were friends right from their college days and studied at the Berlin University.
 Their friendship continued even after graduating.
-Dr. Menezes returned to Goa in 1938 and began preaching the message of freedom to his fellow Goans.
-While Dr. Lohia became active in India’s freedom struggle, it took a toll on his health.
+Dr Menezes returned to Goa in 1938 and began preaching the message of freedom to his fellow Goans.
+While Dr Lohia became active in India’s freedom struggle, it took a toll on his health.

 June 15 precursor to June 18